ashwinsrnth/matlab-novice-inflammation/03-loops.md

 > ls *.csv
 > ~~~
 >
-> Thankfully, Matlab also has `ls`, though it returns a single long string:
+> Thankfully, MATLAB also has `ls`, though it returns a single long string:
 >
 > ~~~{.matlab}
 > filestr = ls('*.csv')